PFelsen/Bachelor_Thesis_Karlsruhe_2024/python/README.md

 # Sparse Grid Integration

-This repository contains Python programs to test and compare the integration of various mathematical functions using sparse grid and full grid quadrature methods.
+This folder contains Python programs to test and compare the integration of various mathematical functions using sparse grid and full grid quadrature methods.
 The scripts provided are designed to handle integration in both two-dimensional and three-dimensional spaces.

 ## File Descriptions